stevebosserman/challenge-of-change/CofC-Complete Narrative.md

 #### **Staffing**
 - Initiate changes in IPA administrative structure that increase the capacity and capability of IPA to take advantage of opportunities presented by having a deeper presence on campus.
 - Develop hiring strategies and outline key points to include in draft descriptions for IPA / iAGRI administrative positions.
-- Establish connections with P2P Foundation founder, Michel Bauwens, and core team members as potential resources in searches for candidates with experience in innovative HICD models who could fill administrative positions within IPA, iAGRI, and future grant / contract funded programs.
+- Establish connections with [P2P Foundation](https://p2pfoundation.net/) core team members as potential resources in searches for candidates with experience in innovative HICD models who could fill administrative positions within IPA, iAGRI, and future grant / contract funded programs.

 #### **Institutional Change Strategy**
 Continue development and implementation of an organization design /institutional change strategy within IPA, CFAES, and OSU that parallels the “Conversations That Matter (CTM) - Ways That Work (WTW) - Changes That Sustain (CTS)” institutional change model applied by iAGRI at SUA and increases the potential for cross-institutional learning and adaptation among all participating entities.